sahu-neha/sahu-neha/README.md

 :hammer_and_wrench: Skills

-    Proficient in languages such as Java, and JavaScript Experienced with frameworks such as Spring Boot Skilled in using databases such as MySQL Experienced with version control using Git
+    Proficient in languages such as Java and JavaScript Experienced with frameworks such as Spring Boot Skilled in using databases such as MySQL Experienced with version control using Git